tmhglnd/av-toolbox/README.md

 - **av.enable** - Enable/disable the processing of a slab or pix object with a toggle and also output either processed or incoming texture.

-- **av.enable.xfade** - Enable/disable the processing of a slab or pix object with a float `0 - 1` and also cross-fade between the images.
+- **av.enable.xfade** - Enable/disable the processing of a slab or pix object with a float `0 - 1` and cross-fade between the images.

 ### Jitter Mappings